zGrish/Aahar/README.md

 # Aahar | Eat outside the box!

-# Aahar | Eat outside the box! - Frontend

-Welcome to Aahar, a delightful food ordering app where you can explore and order delicious meals.
+Welcome to Aahar, a delightful food-ordering app where you can explore and order delicious meals.
 Eat outside the box and satisfy your cravings with Aahar!

 ## Technologies Used